 How to include technical skills on your CV

-Your technical skills should be clearly visible on your CV so recruiters can quickly scan and assess your suitability for a role.
+Your technical skills should be clearly visible among what you include in your CV so recruiters can quickly see you fit a role.

-And now that you have a better understanding of the in-demand skills employers seek for technical roles, use these four tips to help you strategically include your technical skills while writing your CV:
+And now that you have a better understanding of the skills employers seek for technical roles, use these four tips to learn how to write a perfect CV that strategically includes your technical skills:

-1. Use relevant keywords from the job advert
+1. Use technical skills–based keywords from the job advert

-So read each job description carefully and modify your technical skills to match the company’s requirements.
+So read each job description carefully and modify your technical skills to match the technical skills keywords in the job advert to show that you meet the company’s requirements.

-For instance, if a company asks for ‘Designing for accessibility’ and ‘font principles’ for a graphic designer role, ensure you use the same wording when listing your technical skills, like so:
+For instance, if a company asks for ‘designing for accessibility’ and ‘font principles’ for a graphic designer role, use those exact terms when listing your technical skills, like so:

-2. Mention your technical skills in your CV personal statement
+2. Mention your technical skills in your CV personal profile

-Your CV personal statement sits at the top of your CV and is often the first section employers see on your CV.
-So ensure your top technical skills are noticeable by including them in your personal statement.
+The personal profile on your CV sits at the top of the first page and is often the first section employers read.
+So make your best technical skills noticeable by including them in your personal profile.

-Here’s an example of an applicant’s CV personal statement with several listed technical skills:
+Here’s an example of an applicant’s CV personal profile with several technical skills listed:

 3. Create a dedicated technical skills section

-If a company requires several technical skills, consider making a separate ‘Technical Skills‘ section so employers can instantly see your relevant qualifications and decide whether they’ll read the rest of your CV.
+If a company requires several technical skills, consider making a separate ‘Technical Skills‘ section in addition to your key skills section.

-Include your ‘Technical Skills’ section underneath your CV personal statement and above your professional work experience section so companies can see the technical skills on your CV right away, like in this example:
+Include your technical skills section underneath your CV’s personal statement and above your professional work experience section so employers can see the technical skills on your CV right away, like in this example:

-If you have several technical skills that can be grouped together, try listing them as categories so employers see the scope of your expertise, like so:
+If you have several technical skills that can be grouped together, try listing them as categories so employers see the scope of your expertise, like this:

 4. Include technical skills in your work experience section

-While mentioning your technical skills using a bulleted list is common, you can also show your specialised knowledge using examples from your work experience section.
+Even if you mention your technical skills in a bulleted list, you should also show your specialised knowledge using examples in your work experience section.

-Writing about your technical skills within your work experience bullet points:
+Writing about your technical skills in your work experience bullet points:

-- helps them visualise how you’d fit onto their team
+- helps employers visualise how you’d fit into their team

 Here’s an example of an accountant CV’s work experience section with the applicant’s technical skills on display: